techidaily/site-ai-voice-clone/source/_posts/updated-guide-to-generating-speech-in-different-languages-with-the-best-tools.md

  In a nutshell, it can be said that**Ivona text to speech** is a good tool for converting written text into understandable speech.
 It also offers you flexibility in selecting the language and voices of your choice.
 You can use the**Ivona app** on a Windows computer to convert text to speech.

  The pricing plan of Ivona, along with the procedure, is also described in this article.
-However, if you are looking for an alternative to Ivona, the answer is[Virbo](https://tools.techidaily.com/wondershare/virbo/download/) .
+However, if you are looking for an alternative to Ivona, the answer is [Virbo](https://tools.techidaily.com/wondershare/virbo/download/) .

 ## How To Create Video From Text Easily [Step-by-Step]

  Artificial Intelligence or AI has revolutionized video creation, making it faster and easier for creators to produce a video within minutes.
-Through[algorithms and neural networks](https://www.datatobiz.com/blog/smart-video-generation-from-text/) , you can now**generate videos from text** .
+Through [algorithms and neural networks](https://www.datatobiz.com/blog/smart-video-generation-from-text/) , you can now**generate videos from text** .

  OpenAI's Sora, for example, has been a hot topic for its ability to create ultra-realistic videos from text.
 This technology has the potential to transform the way we approach content creation across numerous industries.
 Creators of all backgrounds and skill levels can create professional-looking content with minimal effort.